Database

 Your dApp's database is organized into three main schemas:

-paima: This schema is reserved for Effectstream's internal system tables.
+effectstream: This schema is reserved for EffectStream's internal system tables.
 These tables manage the core operations of the node, such as block processing, input queuing, account management, and achievement tracking.
-You should generally not modify these tables directly.primitives: This schema holds the Dynamic Tables that are automatically created and managed by the Effectstream to represent the state of your configured Primitives.
+You should generally not modify these tables directly.primitives: This schema holds the Dynamic Tables that are automatically created and managed by the EffectStream to represent the state of your configured Primitives.
 For example, anERC20primitive will create a table in this schema to track token balances.public: This is your schema.
 All of your dApp's custom tables, such asplayers,games, orinventories, should be created here.

 In development, you can opt into config.dev.resetPublicData to truncate every table in public (sequences reset) right after the startup DB mutex is acquired and before migrations or sync run.
 Only use this on development.
 See Node Startup for details.